×

 4. Sports Injuries

 Athletes and active individuals are at a higher risk of sustaining sports injuries, such as sprains, strains, fractures, and dislocations.
 These injuries can occur due to overuse, sudden impact, or poor technique.
-Orthopaedic doctors are experienced in sports injuries and can provide effective treatment options, such as rest, ice, compression, elevation (RICE), physical therapy, and surgery, if necessary.
+Orthopedic doctors are experienced in sports injuries and can provide effective treatment options, such as rest, ice, compression, elevation (RICE), physical therapy, and surgery, if necessary.

 5. Work-Related Injuries

 Work-related injuries can affect any body part, including the musculoskeletal system.
 These injuries can occur due to repetitive motions, overexertion, or accidents.
-Orthopaedic doctors can assess your condition and recommend appropriate treatment options, such as rest, physical therapy, and surgery, if necessary, to help you recover and return to work.
+Orthopedic doctors can assess your condition and recommend appropriate treatment options, such as rest, physical therapy, and surgery, if necessary, to help you recover and return to work.

 6. Joint Pain and Stiffness